laktek/ruby-for-fun-and-profit/ruby_for_fun_and_profit.markdown

 In Ruby, it is customary to define the class name in camel case.
 We start the each word with a capital letter and leave no spaces between the words.
 We are closing the class with the keyword `end`.
 One more thing, in Ruby you could leave a comment with a `#`(hash) symbol.

 Now we are going to add a method to the class.
 A method is defined with `def` keyword.
-You can accept arguments to the method, these arguments goes along with the method name enclosed with parenthesis.
+You can accept arguments in a method, these arguments goes along with the method name enclosed in parenthesis.

     def initialize(name)
       @list_name = name